-The Australian Privacy Act and the New Zealand Credit Reporting Privacy Code (as applicable) limit the information that credit providers can disclose about you to credit reporting bodies, as well as the ways in which credit providers can use credit reports.
+The Australian Privacy Act and Credit Reporting Privacy Code (as applicable) limit the information that credit providers can disclose about you to credit reporting bodies, as well as the ways in which credit providers can use credit reports.

 5.2 What information can we exchange with credit reporting bodies?

 - your identification details